nashid/teamline/proposal/proposal.md

 different commit habits (some will commit every line, others only large changes) and they may not reflect the actual contribution to the grade (i.e. commits that don't directly increase the grade).

+---
+- Loose dependency on existing AutoTest infrastructure: REST endpoint for CouchDB.
+- While there are existing visualizations (a dashboard and status page) using data collected by AutoTest, our vis is independent and novel of these.
+- Web-based b/c most likely to be used by TAs.
+Can be integrated into GitHub Pages.
+- HTML5/CSS3 and jQuery (with the advances in CSS we do not think we will need to use a vis library like D3.js)

+We are building
+Our project has only one dependency on existing AutoTest infrastructure Our implementation is dependent on
+AutoTest's existing infrastructure uses web standards.
+In particular, it uses a NoSql database that serves JSON content via a REST API.
+This suggests that the most natural implementation would be web-based using HTML/CSS, JavaScript and REST calls.
+The visualization library will be D3.js and possibly one or more libraries built on top of D3.
+- Usable by TAs: it can be integrated with the existing web dashboard and used during the retrospective or while entering the grades into the grade manager.